WDCX (AM): History

 From 1957 to 1965, WRNY ran a top 40 format, switching to the call sign WRVM ("Rochester's Voice of Music").
 In 1965, the top 40 music was gone and in its place was a country music format under a new call sign, WNYR.
 Country music lasted 22 years on the channel.
 A new sister station, WNYR-FM (now WRMM-FM), signed on in 1966, this time becoming permanent.
 The AM station moved from 680 kHz to 990 kHz in early July 1979, allowing the station to broadcast 24 hours a day.
-In 1987, as country music became more popular on FM radio, this led to the establishment of 92.5 WBEE-FM.
+In 1987, as country music became more popular on FM radio, 92.5 WBEE-FM was established.
 WNYR lost its advantage to WBEE and gave up on country music.

 The station changed call signs, and formats, to adult standards WEZO on June 21, 1988.
 (That same year, Malrite Communications sold the station to Boston-based Atlantic Ventures.)
 On February 26, 1990, the station changed its call sign to WRMM, and began simulcasting the FM's adult contemporary format.
 Then on May 14, 1993, after Atlantic Ventures merged with two other broadcasting companies to form American Radio Systems, WRMM switched to WCMF, and switched to simulcasting their FM namesake's classic rock format; the following year, the AM adopted a sports talk format.
-On August 1, 1997, after the station was sold from American Radio Systems to its current owner Crawford Communications, it became religious-formatted WDCZ; on December 1, 1999, the call letters changed to WLGZ and the station returned to adult standards.
+On August 1, 1997, after the station was sold from American Radio Systems to its current owner Crawford Communications, it became religious-formatted WDCZ; on December 1, 1999, the callsign changed to WLGZ and the station returned to adult standards.
 On February 11, 2008, the station's "Legends" format was modified to incorporate more oldies and soft adult contemporary material, and officially moved to sister station WLGZ-FM 102.7 (formerly WRCI "The Light", a Contemporary Christian station).
-The displaced Christian format is now being broadcast as an additional HD Radio signal on WLGZ.

 On May 23, 2008, AM 990 began broadcasting religious programming under the call sign WRCI which was previously assigned to WLGZ-FM prior to February 11, 2008, effectively accomplishing a call sign swap between the AM and FM stations.

 On September 1, 2008, the call sign was changed again to WDCX to match with sister station WDCX-FM in Buffalo.